 Incidentally, I’ve spent much of my life involved with animal rescue.
 I’m proud to say that my mother is one of the most talented people I’ve ever met or heard of with animals and she’s largely given her life to making the world a better place for them, particularly horses and dogs, but by no means exclusively.
 This has all been volunteer work, done out of respect and love for the life in the world that can’t fight or speak for itself.
 She doesn’t see herself as better than.
 She sees herself as part of.
 The animals honor her with their presence and companionship, not the other way around.

 So, yes, I eat meat with great enjoyment, AND yes, I love animals.
 I’m not limited by an inability to dwell in the sacred and powerful duality of life and death.

-Bigger than all of this, however, is the guilt aspect, the real heart of this blog.
+Bigger than all of this, however, is the guilt aspect, the real heart of this post.
 A vegan asks, “What do you do with your guilt about eating dead animals?”

 For me, this question is much bigger than an issue of diet.
 The question reflects just how far we’ve strayed from wisdom, health and sanity in this culture.

 When did we become amputated from our rightful place in the complex, miraculous web of life around us?
 What are the roots of the tragic and fatal arrogance that makes us believe we’re in control of life and death in our complex system?
 At what point did we become estranged from aging, loss, death and decay, which is to say HALF the full, powerful cycle of life?